 The authors describe the history of the naturalistic genre, and review the various ways in which designers are applying naturalism today.
 They analyse plantings both in nature and in a selection of gardens, in order to describe how the natural effects can be achieved.

 Profiles of some prominent designers working in the field (Noel Kingsbury, Nigel Dunnett, Dan Pearson, Brita von Schoenaich and Tim Rees, Keith Wiley) are included, where hints, suggestions and words of encouragement for those embarking on new naturalistic plantings are offered.

-Experimentation and innovation are hallmarks of an exciting new field.
+Experimentation and innovation are hallmarks of an exciting and evolving field.
 This book, therefore, will be an invaluable tool for anyone hoping to develop their own naturalistic design philosophy and planting style.